 The cause of a fire in Bar Harbor on Sunday that killed two people will be logged as undetermined.

-Earlene Harding, 79, and her 57-year-old son, Leroy Harding, died as a result of the fire at 99 Russell Farm Road, while Earlene’s husband, Percy Harding, and their son, Raymond Harding, escaped by jumping from a second-story window, said Steve McCausland, spokesman for the Maine Department of Public Safety.
+Erlene Harding, 79, and her 57-year-old son, Leroy Harding, died as a result of the fire at 99 Russell Farm Road, while Erlene’s husband, Percy Harding, and their son, Raymond Harding, escaped by jumping from a second-story window, said Steve McCausland, spokesman for the Maine Department of Public Safety.